ethereumjs/ethereumjs-monorepo/packages/verkle/README.md

 ## Usage

-### Initialization and Basic Usage
+### Initialization

-The following example demonstrates basic usage of the Verkle tree.
-We provide an async constructor `createVerkleTree` which returns a `VerkleTree` instance that is properly initialized with the required `VerkleCrypto` package that implements the necessary cryptographic primitives used by Verkle trees.
+To initialize a verkle tree, we provide an async constructor `createVerkleTree` which returns a `VerkleTree` instance that is properly initialized with the required`VerkleCrypto` package that implements the necessary cryptographic primitives used by Verkle trees.

+### Getting and Putting Values

+Values are stored using a combination of a `stem` obtained through the `getVerkleStem` function exposed by `@ethereumjs/util`.

+Following the design goal of verkle trees of allowing efficient reads and writes of multiple values that are "close" to each other, the `get` and `put` methods take a stem as a first argument and then an array of "suffixes" (the 32nd byte) of the key used to access a value.

+#### Getting values

+When retrieving values given a stem `0x781f1e4238f9de8b4d0ede9932f5a4d08f15dae7` and suffixes `[0, 1]`, the `get` method would access the values stored at `0x781f1e4238f9de8b4d0ede9932f5a4d08f15dae70000` and `0x781f1e4238f9de8b4d0ede9932f5a4d08f15dae70001`.

+#### Putting values

+When storing values given a stem `0x781f1e4238f9de8b4d0ede9932f5a4d08f15dae7`, suffixes `[0, 1]`, and values `['test', 'test2']`, the `put` method would store the values at `0x781f1e4238f9de8b4d0ede9932f5a4d08f15dae70000` and `0x781f1e4238f9de8b4d0ede9932f5a4d08f15dae70001`.

+See below for a complete example.

 ```ts
 // ./examples/simple.ts